clartaq/cljs-tree/README.md

 `cljs-tree` is a small experiment in how to use a hierarchical data structure in ClojureScript.
 It implements a simple outliner/tree control.
 When run, the program will display a small sample outline in your default browser.
 (I've tested with Safari, Firefox, Opera and Brave, all on a Mac.)
 The outline is fully editable.
 The commands accepted by the outliner are described below.
 This demo does not support saving changes or exporting the modified outline.
 (The additional work to do so would move it beyond the "experimental" stage.)

+## Why

+The intent is to use a descendant of this control as an organizational and search tool on a personal wiki.
+The user should be able to layout the way they think their data is organized in the tree control.
+The plan is that at some point, they could then click in the gutter (not yet present) along a certain path in the tree and a search would be run based on the path to the node clicked.
+E.g. a click next to the node "Books/Authors/Kurt Vonnegut Jr." would bring up any information in the wiki about books that Kurt Vonnegut has written.
+That's in the far future.
+What will probably happen next is that special leaf nodes will be added for simpler types of searches.

 ## Setup

 You must have a version of Java 1.8 or later on your system.
 The example program does not run in Java, but the build tooling does.